-We cannot comment on your thinking about this topic, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+This can be a useful coping strategy.
+Perhaps you sense that you would be overwhelmed by emotions while feeling powerless to solve those problems.
+We cannot comment further on your thinking or behaviors related to this topic, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.

-/THINK ABOUT HOW YOU CAN FURTHER

-LEVERAGE THOSE STRENGTHS AND

-MANAGE SOME OF THE LIMITATIONS

-WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE THOSE STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK: